-One of the twentieth century’s most significant buildings, the Frederick C. Robie House (1908-10), on the campus of the University of Chicago, is undergoing a 14-month interior restoration by the Frank Lloyd Wright Trust.
+One of the twentieth century’s most significant buildings, the Frederick C. Robie House (1908-10), on the campus of the University of Chicago, is entering the second phase of its current interior restoration by the Frank Lloyd Wright Trust.

 Designed by Frank Lloyd Wright, the Robie House is the consummate expression of his visionary Prairie style.
 Innovative and forward thinking in design, the building synthesizes all the major innovations of Wright’s ground-breaking architectural philosophy.
 The house is conceived as an integral whole - site and structure, interior and exterior, furniture, ornament and architecture, every element is connected.